pabloJordan24/TFG-2022/backendFC/README.md

 # REFUEL

-NodeJS + Express API for our STW project.
+NodeJS + Express API for TFG project.
 It uses MongoDB as database.

 # Pre-requisites